ki4jgt/Book-of-the-Damned/README.md

 And as he finally reached out with his palm to grab her, Emma ran!
 She ran and ran.
 Running right through her front door, and into her bedroom.
 Slamming the door behind her.

-And as she was hiding in her room, she could hear the monster rummaging though her things.
+And as she was hiding in her closet, she could hear the monster rummaging though her things.
 Then he began to bang on her closet door, harder and harder.
 The banging would not stop.

-Finally, as he got the door open, and was coming in, Emma looked him right in the eyes and smiled.
+Finally, as he got the door open, and was coming towards her, Emma stopped crying and looked him right in the eyes and smiled.

 *poof* The monster vanished.